Sheris-Milly/Cancer_Predection_App/ReadMe.md

 Thank you for using the Cancer Prediction App!
 We hope it proves helpful in understanding breast cancer prediction.
 ## Acknowledgments

-- Thanks to Professor Lamrani Yousseffor their guidance.
+- Thanks to Dr.Lamrani Youssef for their guidance.